yungnickyoung/Java-Cheatsheet/README.md

 Object o = d;
 ```
 All four of these references refer to the same Deer object on the heap.

+### Method Overriding
+Rules for overriding methods (NOT overloading!)
+- The argument list must be the same
+- The return type must be the same or a subtype of the return type declared in the overriden method
+- The access level cannot be more restrictive than the overidden method's
+- Instance methods can only be overridden if they are inherited by the subclass
+- `final` methods cannot be overriden
+- A `static` method can be redeclared, but not overridden
+- If a method cannot be inherited, it cannot be overriden
+- Constructors cannot be overriden

 ## Interfaces
 An interface may have abstract methods, default methods, static methods, constants, and nested types.
 Method bodies exist only for default and static methods.